hjwp/marriage-figaro-norway/act4.md

 > And the moral of the story is...

-> If you're going to be involved in an extramarital affair,
-> you'd best hope that some complicated disguise-based
-> shenanigans help you to realise who it was that you
-> loved all along, before you do anything you'll regret.

-> Also, one excellent way of getting out of an arranged
-> marriage is to realise that your spouse-to-be is directly
-> related to you.

     Og moralen er:

+> “Neither extramarital affairs, nor petty jealousy, ever end well”

+> “But if you do start an affair, hopefully some complicated disguise-based shenanigans will help you realise who you really love, before you do anything you'll regret.”

     "Hvis du må rote deg bort i
     en utenomekteskapelig affære,